what's important to us...

 Kenny Weill, MS, Principal

-Kenny Weill brings more than a dozen years experience in the nonprofit sector to his consulting work.
-Since launching K. Weill Consulting in 2002, Kenny has worked with dozens of nonprofits in various fields, from large universities to small community based organizations.
+Kenny Weill brings more than a dozen years' experience within the nonprofit sector to his consulting work.
+Since launching K. Weill Consulting in 2002, Kenny has worked with more than 75 nonprofits in various fields, from large universities to small community-based organizations.
 In all cases, he has taken a client-centered approach to ensure his customer's needs are met and they've achieved their goals for their engagement with him.
 This has resulted in a slew of return customers and long-term relationships - and nonprofits better positioned to achieve their objectives and realize their mission.

 Kenny has held management, research and direct care positions in